skiphansen/thelinkbox/README.md

 should be fine.
 I tried to avoid the use of exotic compiler features, hopefully any version of GCC will work.

+On Debian, and perhaps other distributions:

+    apt-get update
+    apt-get install build-essentials automake

 If for some reason either configure or the make should fail please send me the details and I'll try to help you correct the problem.